Exness's review 2025 image

 Is Exness Regulated?

-Additionally, Exness B.V. has licensing by the Central Bank of Curaçao and Sint Maarten (CBCS, license 0003LSI), while Nymstar Limited is under the Seychelles Financial Services Authority (FSA) with license SD025.
-Although recognized as “offshore” by some, these regulators nevertheless mandate consistent reporting, financial oversight, and AML/KYC protocols, restricting access to legitimate market operators.
+Elsewhere, Exness B.V. is licensed by the Central Bank of Curaçao and Sint Maarten (CBCS, 0003LSI), and Nymstar Limited is licensed by the Seychelles FSA (SD025).
+While often called “offshore,” these regulators still require reporting, oversight, and AML/KYC rules.

 Is Exness Safe?